AndrewWPhillips/eggql/README.md

 - a pointer to one of the above types, in which case the value is nullable
 - a **function** that *returns* one of the above types.

-A function is the most common resolver, except for simple, static data.
+A function is the most common type of resolver, except for simple, static data.
 Using a function means the resolver result does not have to be calculated until required.
 Also, one of the most powerful features of GraphQL is that resolvers can accept arguments to control their behaviour.
 You have to use a function if the GraphQL resolver needs to take arguments.
 See the above **Random Numbers** example which has a resolver that takes two arguments.

 To use **eggql** you just need to call `eggql.MustRun()` passing an instance of the root query type.
 You can also add mutations and subscriptions using the 2nd and 3rd parameters (see the [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md) for an example.)  `MustRun()` returns an `http.Handler` which can be used like any other handler with the Go standard `net/http` package.